uio-carpentry/2018-01-18-unix/index.md

   {% endif %}
   workshop,
   you will need access to the software described below.
   In addition, you will need an up-to-date web browser.
+You should also download some files to follow the lesson: <http://swcarpentry.github.io/shell-novice/setup.html>.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors